Cost of Attendance

 3 - Food and Housing are the average cost of VU housing options with a 19-meal plan.
 See VU Campus Housing website for more details and contact information.
 For Commuters, this amount assumes living with parents.

 4 - Books/supplies will vary each semester.
 Many general education books are available for rent.
 We also offer e-textbooks for download.
-See the Old Post bookstore website for details.
+See the OLD POST BOOKSTORE WEBSITE for details.

 5 - Loan Fees apply for borrowers of Federal Direct Loans and are calculated based on the origination fees withheld by the Department of Education.